Frontotemporal dementia (FTD)

 Semantic variant PPA

 This condition causes a person to forget the meaning of words.
-About 1 in 5 people with FTD will have this type.
+It’s sometimes known as semantic dementia.

 A person with semantic variant PPA is likely to:

-• lose their vocabulary over time – at first mostly words they are less familiar with, such as technical words (for example ‘accelerator’) or less common words (for example ‘crinoline’).
-They may try to use more general words instead – for example, calling a ‘spanner’ a ‘tool’ or a ‘thingy’.
+• lose their vocabulary over time – at first mostly words they are less familiar with, such as technical words (for example ‘accelerator’) or less common words (for example ‘adhesive’).
+They may try to use more general words instead – for example, calling a spanner a tool or a ‘thingy’.
 As the condition develops, they will start to forget even basic words, such as ‘wet’ or ‘sugar’.

 Non-fluent variant PPA

-Over time, a person with non-fluent variant PPA will find it more and more difficult to get their words out.
+Over time, a person with non-fluent variant PPA will find it more and more difficult to speak out loud.
+They may:

-• use shorter, simpler sentences that miss out shorter words (known as telegraphic speech) – for example, ‘Tired.
+• use shorter, simpler sentences – leaving out shorter words and sounding more like a text message – for example, ‘Tired.
 Going bed now.’

 • say the opposite of what they mean – for example, saying ‘yes’ when they mean ‘no’.

-This makes it difficult for the person to have a conversation, which can be both frustrating and isolating.
+These difficulties make it increasingly challenging to have a conversation, which can be frustrating and isolating.

 The person may:

-At this late stage they are also likely to need full-time care to meet their daily needs.
+At this late stage, they are also likely to need full-time care to meet their daily needs, such as eating, drinking, washing, dressing and going to the toilet.
+At some point, they may need to be cared for in a residential care home.

 Accessible versions of this information